MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a2/README.md

 **Array Implementation**

 **do_Array(args, envs):**
-- Creates a new array with length that has been specified
+- Creates a new array with length that has been specified by the user
 - Takes only one argument, the length of the array

 *Example:*